Low-fare carriers change strategies to broaden their customer bases

 When asked about the future of the low-fare airline industry, Vueling CEO Alex Cruz has a simple answer: “We will grow and the legacy carriers will shrink.”
 But that is only the short version of a more complex story.
 While most low-fare carriers are continuing to grow, strategies and behavior patterns are changing, particularly in Europe.
 EasyJet is introducing assigned seating and has started selling its tickets through global distribution systems (GDS).
 Vueling Airlines, Norwegian Air ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Vueling, Pegasus To Announce Large Aircraft Orders".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Vueling, Pegasus To Announce Large Aircraft Orders".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.